-Overall Document Structure A thesis or dissertation with manuscript chapters must also include: An introductory chapter that informs the reader of the structure of the thesis or dissertation.
-A literature review that defines the objectives of the research, and A concluding chapter that ties together the major results.
+Overall Document A thesis or dissertation with manuscript chapters must also include:(1) An introductory chapter that informs the reader of the structure of the Structure thesis or dissertation.
+(2) A literature review that defines the objectives of the research, and (3) A concluding chapter that ties together the major results.
 Unavoidably, this will duplicate some of the introductory and concluding material in each article/chapter.
 The introduction and literature review chapters may be combined into a single chapter entitled "Introduction and Literature Review."
-Manuscript Cover Page [Sample Page] The manuscript cover page, including footnote format, must conform to the style of the sample page in this booklet.
-The names of all authors, in journal-submitted order, and the name of the journal (with volume, page numbers, date (if known), and article status, e.g., To be Submitted, Submitted to, etc.) must be given as a footnote to the title on the first page of each manuscript chapter, so as to indicate the current status of each manuscript.
+The first page of each of these chapters should be formatted the same as regular non-manuscript style chapters (no cover page).
+Manuscript Cover Page The manuscript cover page, including footnote format, must conform to the style of the sample page in this booklet.
+[Sample Page] The names of all authors, in journal-submitted order, and the name of the journal (with volume, page numbers, date (if known), and article status, e.g., To be Submitted, Submitted to, etc.) must be given as a footnote to the title on the first page of each manuscript chapter, so as to indicate the current status of each manuscript.
 Figures and Tables Figures and tables must include a chapter and figure/table designation (ex.
 Figure 1.1, 1.2, 1.3; 2.1, 2.2, 2.3, etc.) both in the text and the caption, so that no figure/table number occurs more than once in a manuscript-style thesis/ dissertation.